yochannah/carpentries.org/_posts/2021/11/2021-11-18-Trainer-Training-open.md

 ---
 layout: page
 authors: ["Kelly Barnes", "Karen Word"]
-teaser: "Do You Want to Teach Others to Develop  Skills and Confidence as Carpentries Instructors?
+teaser: "Do you want to teach others to develop skills and confidence as Carpentries Instructors?
 Become a Trainer!"
 title: "Applications Now Open for Carpentries Trainer Training Starting January 2021"
 date: 2021-11-18
 time: "00:00:00"